Kingdom of Nothing (2010)

 We are not done yet.
 We also have to pick 2 Burdens, which give us a penalty when we are faced with certain situations.
 They vary from various physical deformities, diseases, addictions and mental disorders.
 Losing conflicts in this game gives you more Burdens, and if you accumulate 5, you start losing max Hope.

 Here is where it gets wonky.
 Character background is not actually created by the player himself but instead by the Narrator (gay GM) and the other players (goths).
 Secrets about the characters tragic past are devised by the other players so the discovery of your identity is an actual discovery.
-Kind of brilliant.
+This is actually Kind of brilliant.
 I should point out the game makes a point of devoting 2 pages to explaining what constitutes a good secret and what constitutes a terrible secret.
 I can already predict that if you have a group that prefers to take the piss this game will never work for you.
 Kingdom of Nothing is made to appeal to a very specific (genderfluid) sort of gamer, and if you are not that gamer, I suspect you will not gain much enjoyment from it.
 They also make a point that MURDER should be used sparingly as a secret background, again a dramatically sound suggestion.